NEW JOB OPENINGS IN SELF-DIRECTED DEMOCRATIC SCHOOLING

 - Ability to pass required background checks

-- General ability to physically participate in the school’s program, including the ability to navigate stairs and outdoor terrain easily
+- General ability to physically participate in the school’s program, including the ability to navigate steep outdoor terrain

-- Possession of a Bachelors degree in any field (to facilitate the timely acquisition of teaching certificates if not already possessed), AND current possession of one or more Pennsylvania Private Academic teaching certificates, or a willingness and ability to attain one within a year.
+- Possession of a bachelor’s degree in any field (to facilitate acquisition of teaching certificates if not already possessed), AND current possession of one or more Pennsylvania Private Academic teaching certificates, or a willingness and ability to attain one (which could require coursework).